 Some of the potential negative affects on companies who have a more diverse top management and board are:

 A company with homogenous management and board will not be able to operate competitively in the global market.
 The ability to integrate diverse backgrounds into their top management enables them to have a greater internal and external knowledge of the market in which they operate.
 This knowledge can lead to more holistic decision-making and market decisions.

 Companies, who are good global citizens, make a commitment to their internal and external community by effectively embracing management diversity.

 Treanor, Jill 2007.
-Women quit before hitting glass ceiling; Childcare costs and lack of flexibility blamed for dramatic decline in number of top female executives.
+Women quit before hitting a glass ceiling; Childcare costs and lack of flexibility blamed for the dramatic decline in some top female executives.
 The Guardian.